OutSystems/docs-product/src/ref/apis/emails-api.md

 # Emails API

 The Emails API allows you to get information from the OutSystems data model to customize and extend the design of your Emails.
+The Emails API is exposed in the form of an OutSystems system entity.

 With this API your can, for example, do the following: